dennis1248/OpenOEM/src/README.md

 # src
-this folder contains the logic of the app splitup in multiple dirs and files
+This folder contains the logic of the application split in to multiple directories and files.